 - Federal Pell Program A federally funded grant program.
-Eligibility for the grant and the amount of the award is based on the student's and family's financial status. - PHEAA Grant Pennsylvania Higher Education Assistance Agency Grants are for Pennsylvania residents who are enrolled full-time (12 or more credit hours per semester). - Federal SEOG Supplemental Educational Opportunity Grant A federally funded grant program administered by the College.
+Eligibility for the grant and the amount of the award is based on the student's and family's financial status. - PHEAA Grant Pennsylvania Higher Education Assistance Agency Grants are for Pennsylvania residents who are enrolled full-time (12 or more credit hours per semester).
+Please note that this grant is not available for Hussian's non-degree programs. - Federal SEOG Supplemental Educational Opportunity Grant A federally funded grant program administered by the College.
 Students must receive the Pell Grant and show an exceptional need in order to be eligible for the SEOG.
 These grants are available on a first-come, first-served basis. - Federal Direct Stafford Loan A long-term, low interest loan.
 No payments are due until six months after the student ceases to be enrolled at least halftime. - Federal Direct PLUS Loans A long-term variable interest rate loan to parents of dependent students.
 PLUS loans are not based on financial need, but are based on credit history.
 Repayment of interest and principal begins within 60 days after the loan is disbursed.
 The borrower must pay all of the interest on the loan after it is disbursed.
 However, principal can be deferred while the student remains in college full-time. - Unsubsidized Direct Stafford Loan This program is similar to the Stafford Loan program except students may have to pay interest on their loan while attending school.
 Students may use the new Common Loan Application to request this loan.
 This loan is not need based, but the amount a student receives is influenced by their regular Stafford Loan eligibility.

-Hussian College is approved to participate in programs sponsored by the following agencies: Pennsylvania Office of Vocational Rehabilitation New Jersey Bureau of Vocational Rehabilitation Veterans Administration Benefits
+Hussian College is approved to participate in programs sponsored by the following agencies: Pennsylvania Office of Vocational Rehabilitation (BFA program only) New Jersey Bureau of Vocational Rehabilitation (BFA program only) Veterans Administration Benefits